-I am pleased to present the fiscal year (FY) 2015 Accountability Report for the Treasury Forfeiture Fund (the Fund).
+I am pleased to present the fiscal year (FY) 2018 Accountability Report for the Treasury Forfeiture Fund (the Fund).
 While highlighting the Fund's financial and operational performance over the past year, this report also focuses on some of the significant investigative achievements of our participating law enforcement agencies this year.
-FY 2015 was another challenging year with a rescission of \$944 million as part of the Consolidated Appropriations Act of 2015 (P.L.
-113-235).
-Additionally, \$399 million was sequestered as part of the government-wide sequestration order.
-In terms of overall revenue, FY 2015 was the highest revenue year since the inception of the Fund with income over \$4.6 billion from forfeitures and recoveries, as compared to \$807 million in FY 2014.
-Among those forfeitures, one major case accounted for more than \$3.8 billion in gross revenues, with the remaining \$800 million coming from direct forfeitures, recoveries, interest, and equitable sharing received from the Department of Justice.
+FY 2018 was another challenging year with a permanent rescission of \$1.1 billion as part of the Consolidated Appropriations Act of 2018 (P.L.
+115-141).
+Additionally, \$150 million was sequestered as part of the government-wide sequestration order.
+In terms of overall revenue, FY 2018 was another highly successful year for the law enforcement bureaus participating in the Treasury Forfeiture Fund, with earned revenue of \$1.3 billion deposited to the Fund.

-The continued high-impact performance of the Fund reflects the ongoing hard work of our law enforcement bureaus as well as Fund management's emphasis on major case initiatives, asset forfeiture program training and a focused approach regarding our performance measure, which gauges revenue from high-impact cases.
+The continued high-impact performance of the Fund reflects the ongoing hard work of our law enforcement bureaus as well as Fund management's emphasis on major case initiatives, asset forfeiture program training, and a focused approach regarding our performance measure, which gauges revenue from high-impact cases.
 The mission of the Fund is to affirmatively influence the consistent and strategic use of asset forfeiture by our law enforcement bureaus to disrupt and dismantle criminal enterprises.
 It is our view that the greatest damage to criminal enterprises can be achieved through large forfeitures; hence we have set a target level of 80 percent of our forfeitures to be high-impact, i.e., cash forfeitures equal to or greater than \$100,000.
 This target level is up from 75 percent set for FY 2010 and prior years.
-For FY 2015, our member bureaus exceeded the target with a performance level of 98 percent.
+For FY 2018, our member bureaus exceeded the target with a performance level of 94 percent.